TEACHING AND RESEARCH

 Near Christianity: How Journeys Along Jewish-Christian Borders Saved My Faith In God (Zondervan, 2016)

 The Wife of Jesus: Ancient Texts and Modern Scandals (One World Publications, 2013)

 Historical Jesus: What Can We Know and How We Can Know It?
 (Eerdmans, 2011)

 The Historiographical Jesus: Memory, Typology and the Son of David(Baylor University Press, 2009)

 Soundings in the Religion of Jesus: Perspectives and Methods in Jewish and Christian Scholarship (Fortress, 2012); Jesus, Criteria, and the Demise of Authenticity (T&T Clark, 2012)

 The Fourth Gospel in Ancient Media Culture (T & T Clark, 2011)

 “The Improper Offering of Ananias and Sapphira,” New Testament Studies 59.3 (2013): 346-364

 “The Quest for the Historical Jesus: A Revisionist History through the Lens of Jewish-Christian Relations,” Journal for the Study of the Historical Jesus 10.1 (2012): 63-86.

-Anthony is an editor for the Journal for the Study of the Historical Jesus and a co-founder of the “Jewish-Christian Dialogue and Sacred Texts” consultation for the Society of Biblical Literature.
+Anthony is Executive Editor for the Journal for the Study of the Historical Jesus and a co-founder of the “Jewish-Christian Dialogue and Sacred Texts” consultation for the Society of Biblical Literature.
 He is a lay-member of the Presbyterian Church (USA).